MSc Mixed Mode Programme

 The programme consists of three semesters.
 In the first semester, candidates will undertake core courses.
 In the second semester, students can select a research- or an industry-focused pathway allowing them to customize learning that will be relevant towards their career goals.
 A research project in the specialized area will begin in the second semester continuing into the third semester that will be solely dedicated to research.
 The program will focus on student-centered learning which incorporate individual and group assignments, practical sessions, ‘problem-based learning’, ‘e-learning’, seminar presentations, field trips and others.

-The aim of this programme is to produce skilled researchers in the field of molecular medicine who will be able to have outstanding careers in research institutions or industries.
-To achieve this, the Programme Educational Objective (PEO) of this programme is designed to produce molecular medicine researchers who:
+The aim of this program is to produce skilled researchers in the field of molecular medicine, equipping them with the necessary skills and knowledge to excel in research institutions or industry settings.
+To achieve this goal, the Program Educational Objective (PEO) of this program is designed in line with the Institution Educational Goal (IEG) to produce graduates who have the following criteria:

 Programme Learning Outcomes (PLO)